wakkihaya/neurotechjp/src/md/en/blog/david-chang-lab.md

 ---
-title: “Decoding Speech from Brain Data: An Interview with BCI Award 2021 Second Place Winner, David Moses”
+title: 'Decoding Speech from Brain Data: An Interview with BCI Award 2021 Second Place Winner, David Moses'
 description: "We interviewed Dr. David Moses, who is working as a postdoctoral fellow at Chang Lab, and asked him about the current status, challenges, and future direction of neural speech decoding."
 datePublished: "2022/1/23"
 bannerPhoto: "/img/david-chang-lab/cover.jpg"
+category: "Interview"
 writer1: "Nao Yukawa"
 writer2: ""
 interviewer1: "Nao Yukawa"
 interviewer2: ""
 translator1: "Toma Itagaki"
-translator2: "Kai Irwin" //空白でもok
+translator2: "Kai Irwin"
 ---

 &nbsp;

-Many neural engineering labs are researching neural decoding, a process in which a *decoder* attempts to translate neural data into understandable information.
+Many neural engineering labs are researching neural decoding, a process in which a decoder attempts to translate neural data into understandable information.
 There exists a wide range of decoders, from [decoding motor control information to allow quadriplegic patients to move a robotic arm,](https://www.nature.com/articles/nature11076) while [others have reconstructed images that subjects are looking at, solely from brain activity.](https://www.nature.com/articles/nn1444)

 [Chang Lab](http://changlab.ucsf.edu/), led by Edward Chang of UCSF, is working on decoding speech from brain activity data, and won second place in last year’s [BCI Award](https://www.bci-award.com/2021).
 We interviewed [Dr. David Moses](https://scholar.google.com/citations?user=yW593xUAAAAJ&hl=en), who is working as a postdoctoral fellow at Chang Lab, and asked him about the current status, challenges, and future direction of neural speech decoding.